Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Basic notions in tropical geometry.

 We define \emph{tropical projective $d$-space} as

-Tropical projective space $\mathbb{TP}^{d}$ can be obtained as a union of $d+1$ copies $T_i$, $i\in 1,\cdots,d+1$ of tropical affine space $\TR^{d}$, restricted to nonpositive coordinates: If $i\in [d+1]$ is any element, then the set $\wt{S}_i\defeq \{x\in \TR^{d+1}: x_i=\max_{j\in [d+1]} x_j\}$ projects to the copy $T_i$ of $\TR^{d}_{\le 0}$ spanned by $x_j$, $j\in [d+1]{{\setminus}} \{i\}$.
+Tropical projective space $\mathbb{TP}^{d}$ can be obtained as a union of $d+1$ copies of tropical affine space $\TR^{d}$, restricted to nonpositive coordinates: If $i\in [d+1]$ is any element, then the set $\wt{S}_i\defeq \{x\in \TR^{d+1}: x_i=\max_{j\in [d+1]} x_j\}$ projects to the copy of $\TR^{d}_{\le 0}$ spanned by $\{x_j: j\in [d+1]{{\setminus}} \{i\}\}$.
 The notions of sedentarity and mobility therefore naturally extend to tropical projective space.

-\begin{rem} We similarly, but without mention, extend other notions from affine tropical geometry to projective tropical geometry using this decomposition.
-Therefore, we may restrict the discussion to the affine definitions for the remainder of this introduction to tropical geometry. \end{rem}
+\begin{rem} We extend notions from affine tropical geometry to projective tropical geometry using this decomposition.
+Therefore, we restrict the discussion to the affine definitions for the remainder of this introduction to tropical geometry. \end{rem}